 Turn the fabric away from the zip and press.

 Insert magnetic snap centrally, 2 1/2″ up from the bottom of the denim piece for this out pocket.
-If you have not inserted magnetic snaps I suggest reading my detailed tutorial for inserting magnetic snaps.
+If you have not inserted magnetic snaps I suggest reading my detailed tutorial for how to attach magnetic snaps.

 Place the denim front piece on top of the zip and lining.
 Stitch with a zipper foot.

 Place the front pocket denim piece onto the front denim piece of the bag, fold the opposite edge of the zip downwards, then flip the fabric over, pin the zipper, then stitch.

 Fold the zipper piece back down, baste all around the pocket piece.

 Place side panels, right sides together, onto the back panel of the bag.

 Stitch the side seams, stopping seam allowance width away from the bottom of the bag.